elena563/CS50x/README.md

 #### Problem Set 5: Data Structures
 - /inheritance: completed a program that assignes alleles to a person based on previous generations.
+- /speller: implement a program that spell-checks a file, a la the below, using a hash table.

+#### Problem Set 6: Python
+- /sentimental-folder: implemented some of the previous problems in Python.
+- /dna: implemented a program that identifies to whom a sequence of DNA belongs.